This post is in response to questions asked by R. Thanks for your questions!

 Our cheeks can be barometers of our feelings in waking life and in dreams.
 Flushed cheeks can reveal shame, embarrassment, anger or frustration.
 If shame is indicated in our dreams, there will often be other symbols to help us recognise this, things like hiding, burying, covering or running from someone or something if we are trying to avoid the source of shame, or of revealing, uncovering, being naked or being caught if we feel confronted with our source of shame.
 Lifting a red cheek may be asking us to look inside at what we are ashamed of.
 But red cheeks can also indicate the gentler feeling of being caught gazing at the object of our affection, this is still a little embarrassing, but not really shameful – more bashful!
 Dreams of this nature will often include other symbols of a crush, such as flowers, hearts, the colour pink and so on, or sexual imagery if the crush is more passionate.
 Anger or frustration may indicated by things being broken, stretched, shattered, torn, or put under stress weighed down etc. Volcanoes, steam, explosions, other instances of the colour red, sharp or jagged objects, fists, finger nails, pulling hair and loud noises can all help indicate that anger or frustration may be at play in dreams of red cheeks.
 Red cheeks though, can also be signs of being happy and jolly, as Santa Claus, a clown or a person who is slightly inebriated.
 It usually does not take much to recognise happiness in a dream, but o dig deeper the questions to ask could be who is so happy, and how are they important in our lives?
 What can we learn from them?

 To dream of cheeks is to dream of our face, and what we are prepared to face up to, and what we want others to know about us.
-Cheek dreams ask us to question our vulnerability and boldness, and to explore who we really are.
+Cheek dreams ask us to question our vulnerability and boldness, and to explore who we show the world we are, and then who we really are.